RyanJulyan/Flask-BDA/README.md

 > Advantages include faster build and testing workflows/processes, remote testing while developing with Over The Air (OTA) updates with changes visible on save during development.

+> However there are some disadvantages and [Limitations](https://docs.expo.io/introduction/why-not-expo/) Expo is aware of these and describes them quite well. we suggest reviewing these limitations beforee using our pre-built method.

 > Build one project that runs natively on all your users' devices.

 * Open browser and install node.js:
     * Go to: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+    * Follow the installation instructions and then continue to the next steps

 ### Windows
 * Open new terminal